shuttle-hq/shuttle/README.md

 Contributing to Shuttle is highly encouraged!

-If you want to setup a local environment to test code changes to core `Shuttle` packages, or want to contribute to the project check out [our docs](https://docs.shuttle.rs/community/contribute).
+If you want to setup a local environment to test code changes to core Shuttle packages, or want to contribute to the project check out [our docs](https://docs.shuttle.rs/community/contribute).

-Even if you are not planning to submit any code; joining our [Discord server](https://discord.gg/shuttle) and providing feedback helps us a lot!
+Even if you are not planning to submit any code, joining our [Discord server](https://discord.gg/shuttle) and providing feedback helps us a lot!

-## Roadmap

-For a comprehensive view of the Shuttle roadmap check out this [project board](https://github.com/orgs/shuttle-hq/projects/4).

-If you have any requests or suggestions feel free to open an issue.

 ## Community & Support

-- [Community Forum](https://github.com/shuttle-hq/shuttle/discussions).
-Best for: help with building, discussion about best practices.
 - [GitHub Issues](https://github.com/shuttle-hq/shuttle/issues).
 Best for: bugs and errors you encounter using Shuttle.
-- [Discord](https://discord.gg/shuttle).
-Best for: sharing your applications and hanging out with the community.
 - [Twitter](https://twitter.com/shuttle_dev).
 Best for: keeping up with announcements and releases.
+- [Discord](https://discord.gg/shuttle).
+Best for: *ALL OF THE ABOVE* + help, support, sharing your applications and hanging out with the community.

 ## Status

+We are currently in Public Beta.
+Watch "releases" of this repo to get notified of major updates!

 - [x] Alpha: We are testing Shuttle, API and deployments may be unstable
 - [x] Public Alpha: Anyone can sign up, but go easy on us, there are a few kinks
-- [ ] Public Beta: Stable enough for most non-enterprise use-cases
+- [x] Public Beta: Stable enough for most non-enterprise use-cases
 - [ ] Public: Production-ready!

-We are currently in Public Alpha.
-Watch "releases" of this repo to get notified of major updates!

 ## Contributors ✨